Hair Growth Education

-Hair Biology: The Science of Hair Growth, Hair Loss, and Follicle Health
+Hair Growth Education: Hair Biology, Hair Loss, and Scalp Health

 Why Hair Biology Matters

-Hair health is the product of interlocking biological systems.
-Follicles depend on structural integrity, healthy cycling, balanced hormonal input, protection from oxidative damage, and a stable scalp environment.
-Understanding these systems helps explain why hair thinning can emerge from very different causes and why a meaningful approach to hair health begins with biology, not just appearance.
+Hair health is shaped by interlocking biological systems.
+Follicles depend on structural integrity, healthy cycling, balanced signaling, protection from oxidative stress, and a supportive scalp environment.
+Understanding these systems helps explain why thinning can emerge from different causes and why a thoughtful routine begins with biology, not only appearance.

 1